Varèse Sarabande albums discography

 Varèse Sarabande is an American record label founded in 1978 and is currently owned by Concord Music.
-The label is best known for preserving the history of film scores, television soundtracks, and original cast recordings.
-During the 1980s and 1990s, the label became one of the most active soundtrack publishers, releasing hundreds of titles across LP, cassette, and CD formats.
-Its catalogue includes music from a wide range of film and television productions and some classical works.
+Its catalog includes film scores, television soundtracks, original cast recordings, and classical works.
+In the 1980s and 1990s, the label became an active publisher of soundtracks, releasing titles on LP, cassette, and CD.

 VC/VX series (1978)

 Starting in 1978, Varèse Sarabande released both classical works and motion picture soundtracks on vinyl (LP).
 Some of the titles were reissued by Intrada Records, Kritzerland Records, and Citadel Records.